alanboy/stuff/blog/_posts/2019-04-23-financial-management.markdown

 discount rate == WAC ????

-Green Thumb Insustries
+Green Thumb Industries
-* 100+ years of entreprenurial expertise
+* 100+ years of entrepreneurial expertise
 * Commitment to safety and quality
 * 11 manufacturing facilities
 * 71 retail locations

 Jeff Bezos worked in wall street.

-Junk bond, also known as a high yeield or speculative bond.
+Junk bond, also known as a high yield or speculative bond.
 Is a d debt security issued by companies or governments.

 Pros:

-Earning before interest, Taxes, Deprciation and amortization.
+Earning before interest, Taxes, Depreciation and amortization.

 Net Income
 + Interest expense